Difference Between a Homebuyer Survey and a Condition Report

 READ

-What is a home buyers survey
+What is included in a home buyers survey

 Condition reports and homebuyer’s surveys are ideal for average properties.
 If you are planning to purchase a property, understanding the difference between these building surveys and what they entail is important.